 Great vs Intermediate Egret

 Several birders often have trouble distinguishing the Intermediate Egret from the Great Egret.
+Though they are different in size, some female Great Egrets may appear to be only as large and stocky as male Intermediate Egrets.
 A few features that make identification much easier are:

 These differences are summarised below:

 |1||Gape extending beyond eye||Gape ending at/before eye|